jxnl/blog/docs/writing/posts/advice.md

 Stuck with me for a bit.
 I looked at all the stupid things I had done in the past, and all the things that happened to me that I didn't understand.
 Then someone said to me "you were just a child" and it was honestly the most liberating thing I've ever heard.
 I was just a child.
 I didn't know any better.
 I didn't know.

 Now, you also have to realize that this applies to everyone else too.
 Its everyone's first time being a person, including your parents.

-## Intermittent list of quotes

-> Uncommunicated Expectations is premeditated resentment

-> Anxiety is options with no priorities

-> Depression is no options

-> burn out is effort without results

-> There are three methods to gaining wisdom.
-The first is reflection, which is the highest.
-The second is limitation, which is the easiest.
-The third is experience, which is the bitterest.

-> What we love we mention often